laravel/docs/structure.md

 #### The Rules Directory

 This directory does not exist by default, but will be created for you if you execute the `make:rule` Artisan command.
 The `Rules` directory contains the custom validation rule objects for your application.
 Rules are used to encapsulate complicated validation logic in a simple object.
 For more information, check out the [validation documentation](/docs/{{version}}/validation).

+<a name="the-bootstrap-directory"></a>
+### The Bootstrap Directory

+The `bootstrap` directory contains the `app.php` file which bootstraps the framework.
+This directory also houses a `cache` directory which contains framework generated files for performance optimization such as the route and services cache files.

+<a name="the-config-directory"></a>
+### The Config Directory

+The `config` directory, as the name implies, contains all of your application's configuration files.
+It's a great idea to read through all of these files and familiarize yourself with all of the options available to you.

+<a name="the-database-directory"></a>
+### The Database Directory

+The `database` directory contains your database migrations, model factories, and seeds.
+If you wish, you may also use this directory to hold an SQLite database.

+<a name="the-public-directory"></a>
+### The Public Directory

+The `public` directory contains the `index.php` file, which is the entry point for all requests entering your application and configures autoloading.
+This directory also houses your assets such as images, JavaScript, and CSS.

+<a name="the-resources-directory"></a>
+### The Resources Directory

+The `resources` directory contains your [views](/docs/{{version}}/views) as well as your raw, un-compiled assets such as CSS or JavaScript.

+<a name="the-routes-directory"></a>
+### The Routes Directory

+The `routes` directory contains all of the route definitions for your application.
+By default, two route files are included with Laravel: `web.php` and `console.php`.

+The `web.php` file contains routes that Laravel places in the `web` middleware group, which provides session state, CSRF protection, and cookie encryption.
+If your application does not offer a stateless, RESTful API then all your routes will most likely be defined in the `web.php` file.

+The `console.php` file is where you may define all of your closure based console commands.
+Each closure is bound to a command instance allowing a simple approach to interacting with each command's IO methods.
+Even though this file does not define HTTP routes, it defines console based entry points (routes) into your application.
+You may also [schedule](/docs/{{version}}/scheduling) tasks in the `console.php` file.

+Optionally, you may install additional route files for API routes (`api.php`) and broadcasting channels (`channels.php`), via the `install:api` and `install:broadcasting` Artisan commands.

+The `api.php` file contains routes that are intended to be stateless, so requests entering the application through these routes are intended to be authenticated [via tokens](/docs/{{version}}/sanctum) and will not have access to session state.

+The `channels.php` file is where you may register all of the [event broadcasting](/docs/{{version}}/broadcasting) channels that your application supports.

+<a name="the-storage-directory"></a>
+### The Storage Directory

+The `storage` directory contains your logs, compiled Blade templates, file based sessions, file caches, and other files generated by the framework.
+This directory is segregated into `app`, `framework`, and `logs` directories.
+The `app` directory may be used to store any files generated by your application.
+The `framework` directory is used to store framework generated files and caches.
+Finally, the `logs` directory contains your application's log files.

+The `storage/app/public` directory may be used to store user-generated files, such as profile avatars, that should be publicly accessible.
+You should create a symbolic link at `public/storage` which points to this directory.
+You may create the link using the `php artisan storage:link` Artisan command.

+<a name="the-tests-directory"></a>
+### The Tests Directory

+The `tests` directory contains your automated tests.
+Example [Pest](https://pestphp.com) or [PHPUnit](https://phpunit.de/) unit tests and feature tests are provided out of the box.
+Each test class should be suffixed with the word `Test`.
+You may run your tests using the `/vendor/bin/pest` or `/vendor/bin/phpunit` commands.
+Or, if you would like a more detailed and beautiful representation of your test results, you may run your tests using the `php artisan test` Artisan command.

+<a name="the-vendor-directory"></a>
+### The Vendor Directory

+The `vendor` directory contains your [Composer](https://getcomposer.org) dependencies.